Nuitka/Nuitka/Developer_Manual.rst

    module.

-For interfacing to Scons, there is the module ``nuitka.build.SconsInterface`` that will support calling ``scons`` - potentially from an inline copy, mainly on Windows or when using source releases - and passing arguments to it.
+For interfacing to Scons, there is the module ``nuitka.build.SconsInterface`` that will support calling ``scons`` - potentially from one of two inline copies (one for before / one for Python 3.5 or later).
+These are mainly used on Windows or when using source releases - and passing arguments to it.
 These arguments are passed as ``key=value``, and decoded in the scons file of Nuitka.

 The scons file is named ``SingleExe.scons`` for lack of better name.
 It's really wrong now, but we have yet to find a better name.
 It once expressed the